-Every year, we apportion compensation for executives with multiple roles based on each Company's contribution to total consolidated revenues, labour and assets.
+Every year, we apportion compensation for executives with responsibilities to Canadian Utilities and ATCO based on each company's contribution to total consolidated revenues, labour and assets.
 This allocation method, which has been approved by the Alberta Utilities Commission, represents an estimate of the amount of time we expect the executives will devote to each entity.
 Throughout this CD&A, when we refer to senior executives, we mean the CEO and her direct reports (only some of whom are named executives).